bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 within a single path variable.
 Thus, in the following example two lines will be drawn, one from (0,0) to (1,1) and one from (2,2) to (3,4).

-    path a = (0,0)~(1,1) (2,2)~(3,4)
+    path a = (0,0)--(1,1) (2,2)--(3,4)

-The presence of "~" is a notation for expression that there should be a "line join" between the current point and the point that follows.
-Normally this would be a straight line.
-But it is also possible to connect two points using a quadratic Bezier curve by using the "~~" join.
+The presence of "--" is a notation for expression that there should be a straight drawn between the current point and the point that follows.
+It is called a "line join".

+It is also possible to connect two points using a quadratic Bezier curve by using the "~~" join.
 When using the "~~" join, or "abr join", a quadratic Bezier curve is to be determined and placed between these two points.
 The control point is computed